Mitoooooooopo/Ballsdex-Mobile-setup/README.md

 # Step 1 Installing Termux

 Termux Is Our Main Tool Here Install the latest Version of Termux directly from Here https://f-droid.org/en/packages/com.termux/
+Once installed Open the App once you have access to the Shell Run This ``pkg update && pkg upgrade``

+It take 1-5 minutes according to your mobile and Network Once it's Finished Run This ``pkg install proot-distro`` this install the proot